Vertexvis/vertex-web-sdk/packages/viewer/src/components/viewer-measurement-distance/readme.md

-# vertex-viewer-distance-measurement
+# vertex-viewer-measurement-distance

-The `<vertex-viewer-distance-measurement>` is a component for displaying point-to-point measurements between two 3D points.
+The `<vertex-viewer-measurement-distance>` is a component for displaying point-to-point measurements between two 3D points.
 The component will place anchors at each point with a line between the two anchors and display the approximate distance between the two points.